 There are more minimalist versions that leave out the apple-pie level, but these are told only by the humorless.
 Some others neglect the fork and some mention the ch'duh cheese.
 No competent version mentions both the fork and the ch'duh; humor requires balance.

 There is a common sort of imprecision in the usual definition.
 For example, the statement ``in the US, a Yankee is someone from the North'' is understood to mean ``in the US but outside the North, a Yankee is somebody from the North.''
 This form is obviously unusable for humor.
 The terms used to define Yankee more precisely are themselves also ambiguous.
-The ``North,'' for example, may be someone from the 11 or 13 states of the Union that never seceded, or from that North excluding the West, or those states north of the Mason-Dixon line defining the border of Maryland and Pennsylvania, or on the generally northern side of ``the Mason-Dixon Line'' defined by the borders of the slave states in 1860, or Labrador (in principle).
+The ``North,'' for example, may be the US minus the 11 or 13 states that seceded from the Union, or that North excluding the West, or those states north of the Mason-Dixon line defining the border of Maryland and Pennsylvania, or on the generally northern side of ``the Mason-Dixon Line'' defined by borders of the slave states in 1860, or Labrador (in principle).
 Similarly, New England may comprise the six New England states, or the three (or four) northernmost New England states, or the region of derhoticized speech (which excludes not only Connecticut but also Martha's Vineyard).
 Some versions of the Yankee definition insert a ``someone from upper [or three-states] New England'' level.
 This is overdoing it.

 White-tailed deer are also called white-tailed rats.